byterubpay/byterub-site/_posts/2016-01-31-overview-and-logs-for-the-dev-meeting-held-on-2016-01-31.md

 **\<fluffypony>**  again depends on the nature of the bugfix
 **\<fluffypony>**  like warptangent's work on BDB and the importer probably aren't critical enough to go into master
 **\<warptangent>**  the importer works properly when it has the hard fork support though, and that uses the bdb support
-**\<moneromooo>**  If someone wants to rewrite that hard fork code, btw, you're welcome.
+**\<byterubmooo>**  If someone wants to rewrite that hard fork code, btw, you're welcome.
 I don't like it, and I'm not sure how to improve it.
 **\<ArticMine>**  My concern is master deviating materially from a quasi stable dev
 **\<fluffypony>**  ArticMine: something like ringct would have to be done in both master and dev
 **\<ArticMine>**  So a project based on master would need a major rewrite after a tagged release